 Storage of information within the ALC must be safe, secure and integrated within a single unit under normal operating conditions.

-It must not be reasonably possible for anyone to alter any of the VMS data stored in the ALC, including the frequency of position reporting to the FMC.
+It must not be reasonably possible for unauthorised persons to alter any of the VMS data stored in the ALC, including the frequency of position reporting to the FMC.

 Any features built into the ALC or terminal software to assist with servicing shall not allow unauthorised access to any areas of the ALC that could potentially compromise the operation of the VMS.